In This Article

 We, the humans, are an immeasurable and vast source of nourishment for creatures like mosquitoes, biting flies, ticks and fleas.
 There are more than 10,000 species of insects who feed on blood.
 Insects are usually able to locate our bodies by smelling the carbon dioxide that they can sense from more than 150 feet away.
 So, the more gas you exhale, the more mosquitoes you attract.
 Also, insects can detect our body temperature and all kinds of substances in our sweat and breath.

 As an alternative, it is better to spray your clothes than it is to spray your skin.
 Insect repellent sprays proved to be safe for the majority of the people.
 Ingredients found in these repellents vary from natural to artificial.
-It is important to know that they do not kill or harm insects, which means that they are safe enough for humans too.
+It is important to know that they do not kill or harm insects, which means that is bug spray harmful to humans.
 They are intended to be safe.
 Nonetheless, repellents are there to be used for short periods of time, only when it is absolutely necessary.
-Most common insect repellent ingredients are:
+Most common bug spray ingredients are:

 - Lemon eucalyptus essential oil

 No one can deny that possibly disease-carrying insects can be incredibly annoying and dangerous.
 Luckily, we can do something about it.
 Insect repellents have been around for a long time.
 They are designed to be put on our skin and to keep away insects from harming us.

 The most important thing we have to do is to follow directions written on the labels when we’re using bug sprays, keep our skin hydrated, and we are good to go.
 One insect at a time.